EMPRI-DEVOPS/git-privacy/README.md

 Author and committer timestamps are part of the commit object and therefore part of the input that determines the commit hash (the commit's SHA1 value).
 Consequently, every modification to a timestamp changes the commit hash.
-And since Git uses hash chains, it also changes all commits that build an that commit, i.e., that have it as an ancestor.
+And since Git uses hash chains, it also changes all commits that build on that commit, i.e., that have it as an ancestor.

 Example: Consider the commit sequence `a<-b<-c`.
 If you now redate `b`,